shvrma/lualike/README.md

 ## Usage

-'lualike::interpreter::Interpreter' is the enter point whose constructor accepts a reference to char stream which forms a expression to be evaluated.
+`lualike::interpreter::Interpreter` is the enter point whose constructor accepts a reference to char stream which forms a expression to be evaluated.

 Usage example: